Field Experiences in Earth and Environmental Sciences at UK

 EES 480 Advanced Topics: Week-long field trips to New England, Canada, and the southeast coast are offered on a regular basis.

-EES 585 Hydrogeology: a 3-day weekend field trip is made in the late spring to western Kentucky to examine hydrologic features in the Land-Between-the-Lakes area.
+EES 585 Hydrogeology: A 3-day weekend field trip is made in the late spring to western Kentucky to examine hydrologic features in the Land-Between-the-Lakes area.

 FIELD-BASED RESEARCH PROJECTS